axnsoftware/commons-settings/README.md

 Usage
 -----

-See the provided examples in https://github.com/axnsoftware/commons-settings/tree/master/src/examples on how to use the API.
+See the provided [examples](https://github.com/axnsoftware/commons-settings/tree/master/src/examples) for more information on how to use the API.